openSUSE/news-o-o/_posts/2008-03-14-people-of-opensuse-timo-hoenig.markdown

 <td >**Motto:**
 </td>

-<td >"Es gibt nichts Gutes, auÃŸer man tut es."
+<td >"Es gibt nichts Gutes, außer man tut es."
 According to http://dict.cc it says: "Actions speak louder than words."
 Which is probably a little more direct than the German phrasing, but still pretty good translation.
 </td>

 <td >